VargaJoe/mangadex-downloader-ps/README.md

 .\get-manga.ps1 -Language es -MangadexUrl https://mangadex.org/title/{mangaid}/{manganame}}
 ```

+Further filtering mechanism is missing at this point...

 ## MangaDex API

 This tool uses the MangaDex API.
 MangaDex is an ad-free manga reader that offers high-quality images.
 For more details about the API, visit [MangaDex API Documentation](https://api.mangadex.org/docs/).